List of hedge funds

 Below is a list of notable hedge funds.

 Largest hedge fund firms

-Below are the 20 largest hedge funds in the world ranked by discretionary assets under management (AUM) as of mid-2022.
+Below are the 20 largest hedge funds in the world ranked by discretionary assets under management (AUM) as of mid-2024.
 Only assets in private funds following hedge fund strategies are counted.
 Some of these managers also manage public funds and offer non-hedge fund strategies.

-The data for this table comes from Pensions & Investments with data compiled in the second quarter of 2022.
+The data for this table comes from Pensions & Investments with data compiled as of June 2024.